katydecorah/katydecorah.github.io/notes/_posts/2023-01-02-shared-household-management.md

 (For those keeping score, Saturday is our alternating bedtime night.
 Also, in this home we call it "Read book mommy/daddy.")

-We started another calendar, "Work schedule", during COVID.
-On the calendar, we each block off important meetings and then one of us will Jenga style a childcare schedule.
+We started another calendar, Work schedule, during COVID.
+On the calendar, we each block off important meetings and then one of us will create a childcare schedule that ends up looking a lot like [Tetris](https://en.wikipedia.org/wiki/Tetris).
 We still use it for sick days.

 ## Shared notes